 *one page of advice for storytellers*

+Remember:

+There is no "right" story.

-:Talk about something that you want to talk about.
+Talk about something that you want to talk about.

 Look out for any change you might find in yourself.
 Or not.

-Take Heart (and h)Last year’s students suggested that we give you some examples other students’.
+Take Heart (and have a look at these examples):

+Last year’s students suggested that we give you some examples of other students’ compelling and well-told stories that were just about “normal stuff”.
+Here they are.

-.
+The storyteller moves to a new place and loves it.
+Then she has to move away.

+The storyteller moves to a new place and hates it.
 Then he got to move back to AK.

-storyteller used to play with his friends when he was little and now .
+The storyteller used to play with his friends at a big frozen puddle when he was a little and now he really misses those times and that place.

-storyteller was (ome the fear, others did not)
+The storyteller was scared of snorkeling/losing a friend/divorce/and more.
+(Some learned from their fear, others overcame it, others did not.)

 Note that these stories, when shared in class, all contained an abundance of lively details.